This document provides a specification for STEF, the Simple Token-Efficient Format. This is a text-based, human-readable format for data interchange.

 infinity := "infinity"/i

-Temporal values include dates, times and timestamps.
-ISO 8601 formatting is used to represent values according to the Gregorian calendar and the 24-hour clock.
+Temporal values include dates, times, timestamps and durations.
+ISO 8601 formatting is used to represent date, time, and timestamp values according to the Gregorian calendar and the 24-hour clock.

 hh-mm := digit*2 ":" digit*2